-We use Compass Group to provide all catering and hospitality services on campus and they have implemented and are implementing comprehensive measures to eliminate slavery and human trafficking from their business and supply chains, including adherence to the nine point Ethical Trade Initiative (ETI) base code.
-Further details are set out in the Group's most recent modern slavery statement for its financial year ending on 30 September 2017.
+We use Compass Group PLC to provide all catering and hospitality services on campus and they have implemented and are implementing comprehensive measures to eliminate slavery and human trafficking from their business and supply chains, including adherence to the nine point Ethical Trade Initiative (ETI) base code.
+Further details are set out in the Group's most recent slavery and human trafficking statement for its financial year ending on 30 September 2020.